TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-run-the-solution.md

 Fizz Buzz script from the repository (or copy/paste the code from above 😉), and then execute it.

-NOTE: If you have a secure Execution Policy, you’ll have to set it to unrestricted before executing this script.
+NOTE: If you have a secure Execution Policy, you'll have to set it to unrestricted before executing this script.

 ```console